TrebMcaf/EC2-Reboot-Webhook/README.md

 ## Troubleshooting

-### "EC2_INSTANCE_ID must be set" error
-Make sure you've created a `.env` file and set the `EC2_INSTANCE_ID` variable.
+### "instance_id is required in the request body" error
+Make sure you're including the `instance_id` field in your webhook request JSON payload.

 ### AWS Authentication Errors
 Verify your AWS credentials are correctly configured and have the necessary permissions.

 ### Instance Not Rebooting
 Check the application logs for error messages.
+Ensure:
-Ensure the instance ID is correct and the instance exists in the specified region.
+- The instance ID in your request is correct and exists
+- The instance is in the correct region (either specified in the request or matching your `AWS_REGION` env variable)
+- Your AWS credentials have permission to reboot the specified instance

 ## License